CS-2640-Group/Hangman/README.md

 # Hangman

 This project is a recreation of the classic paper and pencil Hangman game into a MIPS assembly program.
-It involves two players: player 1 will enter the word to be guessed, and player 2 enters a character for each guess or can choose to guess the word.
+It involves two players: Player 1 will enter the word to be guessed, and Player 2 enters a character for each guess or can choose to guess the word.
 Player 2 gets 7 incorrect guesses before they lose the game.
 Each incorrect guess adds to the Hangman stick figure drawing using the Bitmap Display Tool in MARS.

 # Getting Started